Here you'll find out about the features available on Disciple's community platform.

 To encourage positive community behaviours, we set up a ‘welcome’ message alerting members to key features in the app such as how to add friends or how to stay safe online.

 Live stream is a live video section of your app where hosts can broadcast live from their phone.
-More complex Live streams can also be set up through a laptop / camera.

 To start live streaming, the host will press the 'go live' button on the hosts app interface – this will trigger a notification to all members saying "[app name] is streaming now”.